 Having your audience in mind is essential to writing a good blog post.
 It’s important to think about how informed your audience is or if they need to be educated on the topic you’re writing about along the way.
 Is it wise to use jargon from the industry, or do you need to be careful with how technical your language is?

 Blog posts need to be readable.
 You are not writing an academic research paper, nor are you writing an essay.
 Blogs are their own genre of writing, and they should be treated as such.
 Some important tips for good flow in your blog post are to keep your sentences fairly short and your language accessible.
-You may also benefit from shorter paragraphs and dividing your post a little bit with headers and subheaders, as I’ve done in this post.
-Try to shoot for at least 300 words.
+You may also benefit from shorter paragraphs and dividing your post with headers and subheaders, as I’ve done in this post.

-Some writers choose a title first and write the post after, and some don’t name their post until the end.
+Some writers choose a title first and write the post after, and some don’t give their blog post a title until the end.
 Either way, a good headline is essential to the success of your blog post.
-If you like infographics, we have one here with tips on what makes for a successful title for your post.
-Otherwise, a headline’s job is to compel a reader to read the post.
-It can be informative, it can be manipulative or it can be funny.
+A headline’s job is to compel a reader to read the post.
+It’s that simple.
+But it is very important and headlines can make or break how popular and well read your post is.
+Headlines can be informative, manipulative or funny.
 Your approach is up to you, but keep in mind that your readers will trust you more if you don’t lead them astray or say one thing and mean another.
 Going for a headline with personality and enthusiasm may be your plan, or you may opt to go for humor or puns/wit.
 No matter what you choose, make sure it aligns with your branding and messaging.

-Your blog post should have an image.
-As you’re writing, think of what kind of image would go well with your content.
+As you’re writing think of what kind of image would go well with your content.
 If you don’t have a photo you’ve taken yourself, look up images within the creative commons license online.
 Be sure to always give credit to the artist or photographer, as I’ve done at the bottom of this post.
 Your words may be beautiful and may speak for themselves, but the internet is a visual place.
 Pairing your content with an image can really add to what you’re saying, drive more traffic to your website and make your article more aesthetically pleasing.
 The image does not have to be literal–if you’re writing about ice cream, your image does not necessarily have to be of ice cream–but it’s good to have a related image or an image that complements the written content.

 Read it aloud

 One of my best tricks is to read the blog post out loud.
-You may feel silly sitting in your cubicle or office reading aloud your writing, but it is one of the secret tips to successful writing.
+You may feel silly sitting in your cubicle or office reading your writing out loud for everyone to hear, but it is one of the secret tips to successful writing.
 When you read silently, your eyes can easily pass over typos or missing words.
 When you read out loud, you’re forced to read more slowly, which will help you catch mistakes as well.
 If you’ve read your entire post and not made a single change, I would strongly recommend reading it again.
 Even the best writers go through several drafts before publishing.

 If you read through your blog post and cannot tell me what it’s about, you may need to do some reworking.
 Blog posts have a lot of variability in their purpose and style, but almost all of them have some kind of narrative structure or thesis.
-Summarize your work to yourself and see if you can say what you’re talking about concisely. — Best of luck to you in the writing of your blog post!
-If you have any questions, reach out! — Photo Credit
+Summarize your work to yourself and see if you can say what you’re talking about concisely.
+Make sure that your post is easy to read, clearly organized and makes sense.
+This is where a summary can help tremendously.